Can I Afford a Mesothelioma Lawyer?

 What is the Average Settlement for a Mesothelioma Case?

 It is extremely difficult to estimate the average settlement for a mesothelioma case.
 While some cases result in the jury awarding millions of dollars, other cases settle for much less.
 One of the reasons for the large difference in compensation is that some companies have gone bankrupt or closed down and since run out of money that was placed in a trust to pay for mesothelioma victims.
 Another reason for the difference in compensation amounts is that each person is affected differently by mesothelioma and has different costs.
-With these considerations stated, the average price for a mesothelioma case is typically between $1 to $5 million but after attorney’s fees, court costs, and medical expenses, this amount is often reduced to around two-thirds this size for victims.
+With these considerations stated, the average settlement for a mesothelioma case is typically between $1 to $5 million but after attorney’s fees, court costs, and medical expenses, this amount is often reduced to around two-thirds this size.

 Will Going Forward with a Mesothelioma Case Affect My Pension?